Best Dog GPS Tracker UK 2026: Top Picks Compared | Flyball Hub

 - Keep the app updated — Tracker apps improve constantly.
 Don't skip updates.

-Do You Really Need a Dog GPS Tracker?
+Do You Really Need a Dog Tracker?

 Not every dog needs one.
 If your dog has solid recall, never leaves your side, and you have secure fencing, you might be fine without.